How do Multiple Tooth Implants Work?

 |•|| Once the bone heals, the dentist cuts open the gum again to place the abutment over the implant.
 They will then let the gum heal before securing the bridge and sealing it permanently.

 |•||When the dentist feels like the gum is about to heal and are ready for the implants, they will have the lab prepare the bridge.
 The securing of the bridge marks the end of the implant procedure.|

 Multiple tooth implants are of multiple types.
 If you have consecutive missing teeth, a bridge supported implant is an excellent option.
 Two implants can support around four to six teeth.
 However, if you are missing teeth randomly, multiple individual implants are a better option.
 Aged individuals who are missing most of their teeth can opt for All-on-4 treatment, which is essentially an implant-supported bridge for the entire length of the lower or upper jaw.
-It is a permanent solution that restores their jaw to full functionality, allowing them to bite and chew normally again.
+It is a permanent procedure that restores their jaw to full functionality, allowing them to bite and chew normally again.

 Professionals at Advanced Dental Associates can help bring back your original smile, restore damaged and replace missing teeth and prevent further oral health problems.